Mathematical modeling of antigenicity for HIV dynamics

 The discriminant of the non-reduced second order polynomial in (\ref{HP5}) is $(\alpha-\zeta)^2+4a\theta/\tau >0$.
 This enables us to claim that:

 \monitem if $\rho > 1$, the four roots are negative and so the evolution is (locally) stable;

 \monitem if $\rho < 1$, there exists one (and only one) positive root and so the evolution is locally unstable in one direction.
 We still have to prove that the eigenvector $\vec{v}$ associated to a positive eigenvalue of (\ref{HP5}) is admissible.
 In other words, we need to prove that $\vec{v}$ is such that for $\varepsilon >0$ or $\varepsilon < 0$ small enough, $(1,0,0,0) + \varepsilon \vec{v}$ has its four components non-negative.
-To prove this, we write the system satisfied by the eigenvector:
+To prove this, we write the system satisfied by the eigenvector: \moneq \left(

-where $\rho <1$ and $\lambda$ is the (unique) positive root of (\ref{HP5}).
+\right) \left( \right) = \left( \right), \monend where $\rho <1$ and $\lambda$ is the (unique) positive root of (\ref{HP5}).
 More precisely, $\lambda$ is the unique root of the third term: $a \theta (-1+ \rho) /\tau +\lambda (\alpha +\zeta ) +\lambda^2$.
 As this second order polynomial is the determinant of the $2 \times 2 $ submatrix in the center of the matrix in (\ref{HP7}), and because of the very particular shape of the lines $2$ and $3$, we can claim these lines are bound.
-It suffices then to take off the third line to be driven to the system equivalent to (\ref{HP7}):

-As $\lambda >0$, we can see that there exists solutions such that $x_2, x_3, x_4$ be non-negative.
-So, at least locally the solution in the direction of this eigenvector is admissible and the proof is complete. \end{proof}
+It suffices then to take out the third line to be driven to the system equivalent to (\ref{HP7}): \moneqstar \left\{ \right. \monendstar As $\lambda >0$, we can see that there exists solutions such that $x_2, x_3, x_4$ be non-negative.
+So, at least locally the solution in the direction of this eigenvector is admissible and the proof is complete. $ \square $